 Firefighter candidates usually must be at least 18 years of age, in good physical shape and high school graduates.
 They must also usually pass a drug a screening and a written examination.
 Test scores on firefighting exams often play an important role in hiring decisions.
 Firemen usually need to remain physically fit and capable in order to sustain the job's high level of emotionally, mentally and physically demanding activity.
 Specific requirements usually vary by state and among each fire department.

 Firefighters are typically the first responders to a fire.
 They must always be ready to jump into action despite the down periods in their jobs.
 In addition to attempting to put out fires, they might need to help treat victims and perform other vital life-saving or public functions.
 Some of the duties that a fireman might handle include providing safety to those involved in a fire, offering medical aid to the injured, protecting property that is on fire or near a property on fire, climbing ladders, carrying hoses and working in teams to perform specific job functions.

 Career Advancement, Alternatives and Salary Information

-According to the BLS, as of May 2015 firefighters earned an average annual salary of $46,870.
-States with the highest number of firefighters included California and Texas, with California paying considerably more than the national average.
+According to the BLS, as of May 2018 states with the highest number of firefighters included California and Texas, with California paying considerably more than the national average.
 Other types of firefighters and fire experts also exist.
 Firemen can advance into the following careers and specializations:

 - Fire inspector